Chungam Faction

 Throughout his presidency, Yoon would consistently appoint politicians within the faction to higher roles, and promote military generals within the faction to higher ranks.
 Yoon and Kim would also host gatherings and drinking sessions with the faction in private settings.
 In early 2024, Yoon would begin to hold private meetings within the faction to discuss martial law.
 The faction has been described as Yoon's ulterior motive for a self-coup.

 Speculation of the faction's existence came to light in August 2024, when Yoon appointed Kim as the Minister of National Defense.
-The faction's existence was confirmed in December 2024, after Yoon declared emergency martial law during a televised address, in which the faction played a major role in.
+The faction's existence was confirmed in December 2024, after Yoon declared emergency martial law during a televised address, in which the faction played a major role.

 Yoon and Kim were both eventually arrested for their role in the declaration.
 Despite this, the Chungam Faction is yet to be disbanded, with confirmed Counterintelligence Command activities within the faction occurring in January 2025.
 The faction's existence and impact raised concerns about the potential risks of political figures surrounding themselves with loyalists.
 Citizens have compared the faction to the Hanahoe faction of former dictator Chun Doo-hwan and his successor Roh Tae-woo.

 History

 Yoon Suk Yeol and Kim Yong-hyun met and became friends in 1977, while they were both attending Chungam High School.
 Kim was one year Yoon's senior.
-However, the two didn't become close friends until decades later in 2020, when Yoon began living a life of exile after he was suspended from his prosecutor general duties by Minister of Justice Choo Mi-ae.
+However, the two did not become close friends until decades later in 2020, when Yoon began living a life of exile after he was suspended from his prosecutor general duties by Minister of Justice Choo Mi-ae.
 Yoon called Kim over to have a drink, where the two had conversations about prominent political South Korean figures.
 This reportedly got Yoon interested in running for president.
 Kim also convinced Yoon to form a faction full of graduates from Chungam High School if he was elected, which resulted in the Chungam Faction later being formed.
 After Yoon was elected president, Chungam High School's website nicknamed Yoon "The Son of Chungam."

 Outside of Yoon and Kim, known members of the Chungam Faction include: